 Because the total Power is same, and under fault condition (Short circuit)…There is no load (Impedance (Z), or Reactance ( XL)= Resistance, and in case of no load, there will be no reactance or resistance, so current will be high) in this condition…So current will be too high, and when power is same, and current increases, voltage will be decrease.
-From Schematic to PCB Production, Just Need One Tool - EasyEDA
+EasyEDA: Ideas for Circuit Design, Innovation for Electronics Access

 Suppose, (In normal condition)